-- Check that you have received: - question paper (5 pages) - EMBL nucleotide sequence database entry SCYSP3G (1 page) - Perl reference guide (4 pages) - HMM formula collection (3 pages) - Please answer in English where possible.
+- Check that you have received: - question paper (4 pages) - Perl reference guide (4 pages) - HMM formula collection (3 pages) - Please answer in English where possible.
 You may clarify your answers in Swedish if you are not confident you have expressed yourself correctly in English. - Begin the answer to each question on a new page. - Write clearly; unreadable = wrong! - Fewer points are given for unnecessarily complicated solutions. - Indicate clearly if you make any assumptions that are not given in the question. - Write the page number and question number on every page.